-Threshold(s) Potentially Significant Impact Less Than Significant With Project- Level Mitigation Incorporated Less Than Significant Impact No Impact d) Would the project interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites?
+Potentially Less Than Threshold(s) Significant Impact Mitigation Incorporated Significant Impact No Impact d) Would the project interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites?
 Potentially Significant Impact.
-UCR is located at the edge of urban development in the eastern portion of the city of Riverside and is isolated from natural areas to the north, west, and south.
-The southeast corner of the study area includes undeveloped open space areas linking the Box Springs Mountains to the northeast with Sycamore Canyon Wilderness Park to the southwest.
-The Western Riverside MSHCP identifies the southeast portion of the study area an MSHCP Criteria Area (Criteria Cell 634).
-Conservation in this cell will contribute to assembly of the MSHCP Proposed Constrained Linkage 7, which is the only connection between existing core habitat in Sycamore Canyon Wilderness Park to the southwest and existing noncontiguous habitat block A in the Box Springs Mountains to the northeast.
-Although UCR is not a signatory of the MSHCP, any future development in this southeastern portion should minimize effects on the wildlife movement corridor identified by the MSHCP.
-Furthermore, even though the main study area is developed, the University Arroyo, Gage Canal, and the drainage south of Martin Luther King Boulevard may provide opportunities for local wildlife movement.
-Wildlife may also travel through the agricultural portions of West Campus (County of Riverside 2003).

-Implementation of the proposed 2021 LRDP could impact wildlife movement if future development would inhibit or restrict wildlife in these areas.
-This would be a potentially significant impact and further analysis in the forthcoming EIR is warranted.

-Threshold(s) Potentially Significant Impact Less Than Significant With Project- Level Mitigation Incorporated Less Than Significant Impact No Impact e) Would the project conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance?

-Less Than Significant Impact.
-UCR is a part of the UC, a constitutionally created unit of the State of California.
-As a State entity, UCR is not subject to municipal plans, policies, or regulations such as county and city general plans or local ordinances.
-Nonetheless, UCR values biological resources such as mature trees and native habitat.
-Currently, no tree preservation policy or ordinance is in place for campus projects.
-A Tree Replacement Guidelines document is being prepared for campus projects and it includes applicable tree replacement for the removal of specified trees.
+UCR is located at the ed of the city of Riverside and is isolated from natural area corner of the study area includes undeveloped open spethe northeast with Sycamore Canyon Wilderness Park identifies the southeast portion of the study area an M Conservation in this cell will contribute to assembly of which is the only connection between existing core had southwest and existing noncontiguous habitat block A Although UCR is not a signatory of the MSHCP, any future should minimize effects on the wildlife movement corrections the main study area is developed, the Universit Martin Luther King Boulevard may provide opportunition and the agricultural portions of West Campulation of the proposed 2021 LRDP could impose as to the normace areas ling to the southwas HCP Criteria the MSHCP Foitat in Sycan in the Box Spure developmidor identified by Arroyo, Gales for local was (County of th, west, and so king the Box Sp west.
+The Weste a Area (Criteria Proposed Constr nore Canyon W brings Mountain nent in this sout ed by the MSHC ge Canal, and the vildlife moveme Riverside 2003 outh.
+The sou orings Mount ern Riverside Cell 634). rained Linkag ilderness Par is to the nort theastern po P. Furthermo he drainage s nt.
+Wildlife n). theast ains to MSHCP ge 7, k to the cheast. rtion ore, even south of may also Implementation of the proposed 2021 LRDP could implement the p Threshold(s) Potentially Significant Impact Less Than Significant With Project- Level Mitigation Incorporated Less Than Significant Impact No Impact e) Would the project conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance? \boxtimes Less Than Significant Impact.
+UCR is a part of the UC, a California.
+As a State entity, UCR is not subject to muni and city general plans or local ordinances.
+Nonetheless trees and native habitat.
+Currently, no tree preservatio projects.
+A Tree Replacement Guidelines document is be cipal plans, p s, UCR values on policy or o policies, or regul biological resor rdinance is in p lations such a urces such as lace for camp as county s mature ous includes applicable tree replacement for the removal of specified trees.
 The native habitat areas are primarily within the proposed 2021 LRDP Open Space Reserve designation where land forms and uses include hillsides; storm water management infrastructure; habitat restoration and management activities; trails, and small facilities such as seating and viewing areas and other amenities compatible with natural open spaces.
 Secondary permissible uses include facilities that support campus open space resources, such as maintenance roads, storage structures, and incidental field research facilities.